Transgenic Core Facility Services

 8. Centralized Support: This consists of access to microinjection and ES cell culture workstations.
 Microinjection support includes quality tested media for egg and blastocyst culture, quality tested hormone stocks, equipment maintenance, and all of the miscellaneous plastic and glass supplies.
 Users will be responsible for maintaining their own animals for embryo donors, male studs, vasectomized males, and pseudopregnant females.
 Plasticware for tissue culture of ES cells is provided at cost.
 Users will be responsible for providing their own media.Pluripotent ES cells, tested FBS, and feeder cells are available from the Core at nominal cost (see 4. above).
 Please contact Thom Saunders to schedule equipment use.

 9. Conversion of Mouse Lines to Specific Pathogen Free Status: The Core will obtain fertilized eggs from pathogen infected mice and transfer them into clean, specific pathogen free (SPF) recipients as described (Van Keuren and Saunders, 2004).
 The investigator is responsible for providing mice of the strain in question.
 The Core will transfer washed, fertilized eggs to SPF pseudopregnant females.
 The mice will be tested to verify the SPF status of the offspring.
 This method eliminates viral (e.g. murine hepatitis virus, Sendai virus, parvovirus), bacterial (e.g. mycoplasma pulmonis), ectoparasite (mites), and endoparasist (pinworm) infections.
 We have converted many different mouse strains to SPF status by this procedure.
 Our success rate is 100%, in every case the foster mothers and offspring have been free of infection.
-Please contact Thom Saunders if you need to convert mice to pathogen free status.
+Login to our electronic ordering portal and fill out a submission form to convert mice to pathogen free status.

 Van Keuren ML, Saunders TL.
 2004.Rederivation of Transgenic and